MetabolicEngineeringGroupCBMA/ypk-xylose-pathways/README.md

 Github account and then make your own fork.
 If you would like to download all files to your computer, follow the instructions at the end of this page.

-### Click on the "Download ZIP" button to download pathway files and supplementary data as a zip archive
+Click on the "Download ZIP" button to download pathway files and supplementary data as a zip archive.
+The button is located at the right side on the top of this page (see below).

 ![download_as_zip](download_as_zip.png)